Pennant Hills - Cheltenham

 Pennant Hills - Cheltenham is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Pennant Hills-Cheltenham has a high level of cultural diversity, with 38.1% of its population born overseas and 35.1% speaking a language other than English at home.
-The predominant religion in Pennant Hills-Cheltenham is Christianity, accounting for 50.6% of the population.
-Notably, Hinduism is overrepresented at 5.5%, compared to 7.9% across Greater Sydney.
+Christianity is the predominant religion in Pennant Hills-Cheltenham, comprising 50.6% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 5.5% of Pennant Hills-Cheltenham's population versus 7.9%.

 Frequently Asked Questions - Diversity